crack666/paf2024/README.md

 ## Project Structure

-The application follows a clean DDD architecture:
+The application is structured with a clean DDD architecture and is organized into two main parts:

+### Backend (`/src`)

 - **Domain Layer**: Core business logic (models, repositories, services)
   - `/tasklist/domain/model/` - Domain entities and interfaces